mltlachac/IEEEBHI2019/README.md

 This repository contains two csv files:
 1. pDF.csv contains the text feature dataset.
 2. phq.csv contains the PHQ-9 score labels.

+See repository https://github.com/mltlachac/IEEEjBHI2020 for information about sent text message and tweet data.

 If you use either the code or the data, cite: